First Battle of Fallujah: US withdrawal

 On 1 May 2004, the United States withdrew from Fallujah, as Lieutenant General James Conway announced that he had unilaterally decided to turn over any remaining operations to the newly formed Fallujah Brigade - a Sunni security force formed by the CIA, which would be armed with U.S. weapons and equipment under the command of former Ba'athist Army General Jasim Mohammed Saleh.
 Several days later, when it became clear that Saleh had been involved in military actions against Shi'ites under Saddam Hussein, U.S. forces announced that Muhammed Latif would instead lead the brigade.
 Nevertheless, the group dissolved and had turned over all the supplied weapons to the insurgency by September.
 The Brigade soldiers declared loyalty to the insurgents and joined various jihadist and nationalist groups that vied for authority in the town.

 The loss of the Fallujah Brigade prompted the Second Battle of Fallujah in November that year.
-After intense fighting, the Americans successfully occupied the city.
+After intense fighting, the Americans successfully occupied the city by the end of December.

 During the interim period between the two battles, U.S. forces maintained a presence at Camp Baharia, a few miles outside the city limits.

 Legacy

 The largest combat mission since the declaration of the end of "major hostilities", the First Battle of Fallujah marked a turning point in public perception of the ongoing conflict.
 This was because insurgents, rather than Saddam loyalists, were seen as the chief opponents of U.S. forces.
-It was also judged by both military and civilian agencies, that reliance upon U.S.-funded regional militias, such as the failed Fallujah Brigade, could prove disastrous.
-American strategists were mercurial about the outcome of the battle with one writing "the handwriting is on the wall.
-The Battle of Fallujah was not a defeat—but we cannot afford many more victories like it."
+It was also judged by both military and civilian agencies that reliance upon U.S.-funded regional militias, such as the failed Fallujah Brigade, could prove disastrous.
+Colonel John Spencer, a military analyst, exposed the lack of appropriate intelligence preparation and adequate gathering of forces and armoured assets to carry out an assault on a densely populated area.
+Spencer also pointed out the hasty political decision to conduct a show of force motivated by retaliatory intent, without taking into consideration the unfavorable environment.
+He wrote that "The First Battle of Fallujah was a loss for the US forces not because of fighting capability, but due to insufficient planning, force ratios, information operations, and ultimately political support for the operation."

 The battle also pushed Abu Musab al-Zarqawi into the public spotlight as the best-known commander of anti-Coalition forces in Iraq, and brought public attention to the concept of a Sunni Triangle.

 27 U.S. servicemen were killed during the battle in Fallujah.
 Iraq Body Count estimated that around 800 Iraqis died in the battle as well, of which 572–616 were civilians and 184–228 insurgents.
 Many of the Iraqis killed were buried inside the city's former football stadium, which became known as the Martyrs' Cemetery.